What’s behind Macron’s ‘hardened stance’ on the Russia-Ukraine war?

 Its ammunition shortages are another significant challenge and against the backdrop of an anti-climactic counteroffensive last year, Ukraine is struggling to size up its army.

-There are concerns that these conditions will embolden Moscow to act more confidently, not only in Ukraine, but also possibly in Moldova’s breakaway region of Transnistria, the South Caucasus, and the Sahel.
+There are concerns that these conditions will embolden Moscow to act more confidently, not only in Ukraine, but also possibly in Moldova, the South Caucasus, and the Sahel.

 Meanwhile, Paris is increasingly concerned about Russia’s hybrid warfare, which has reportedly intensified against France and other European Union members.